Key Takeaways

 - If the correct action is performed, will the user see that progress is being made toward the solution of the task?
 Does the system provide feedback that helps the user understand that they are on the right track?

-- Identify Usability Problems: At each step, the evaluator identifies where a user might encounter difficulties due to the design of the interface.
-These issues could be related to the visibility of controls, the labeling and grouping of information, the feedback provided by the system, or the assumptions made about the user’s knowledge.
+- Identify usability problems: at each step, identify where users might encounter difficulties due to the design of the interface.
+These issues could involve the visibility of controls, labeling and grouping of information, feedback provided by the system, or assumptions about the user’s knowledge.

 Watch our video to learn more about the cognitive walkthrough and how to conduct it: